d-saturnino/d-saturnino.github.io/_pages/about.md

 title: "Biography"
 ---

-I'm a portuguese research engineer in academia in France.
+I'm a portuguese research engineer working in academia in France, ready to find new experiences and challenges.
-My research subjects are geomagnetism and inverse problems in geophysics.
+My research work was around geomagnetism and inverse problems in geophysics.
-I love scientific programing, data colleting and analysis.
+I love scientific programing,data treatment and analysis.
 I also like books, puzzles, and the sound of rain.

 Skills: